Kansas vs. Kentucky: Odds, spread, over/under - November 14

 Kansas vs. Kentucky Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed on different sportsbooks.

 |Favorite